Services for Persons with Disabilities

 The CSI Library is a physically accessible facility.
 An automatic push-pad opens the library’s main entrance.
 Upper levels of the library are accessible by two elevators.
 The elevator leading to the two upper levels, floors 2 and 3, of library stacks is located to the left of the rotunda upon entering.
 The elevator leading to the library’s Media Services is located immediately to the right upon entering.

-Persons who are unable to access the book stacks may request that the material be retrieved by contacting the Circulation Desk at 718.982.4011 or the Library Liaison to the Center for Student Accessibility at 718.982.4064 or Rebecca.firstname.lastname@example.org.
+Persons who are unable to access the book stacks may request that the material be retrieved by contacting the Circulation Desk at 718.982.4011.

-An accessible photocopy machine is located in the Reference area and if personal assistance is needed, please contact the Library Liaison to the Center for Student Accessibility at 718.982.4064 or Rebecca.email@example.com.
+An accessible photocopy machine is located in the Reference area and if personal assistance is needed, please contact us at firstname.lastname@example.org or speak with the reference librarian on duty.

 Assistive Technology Available